HKU-HealthAI/BrainVLM/README.md

 *Corresponding authors.

-BrainVLM is a foundation model designed for comprehensive brain tumor analysis.
-It leverages multi-parametric MRI scans (T1, T1c, T2, and FLAIR sequences) and _optional_ patient metadata as input, and provides diagnosis (among 12 brain tumor categories of WHO-CNS5) and radiology report for patient.
+BrainVLM represents a breakthrough in neuro-oncology, a powerful foundation model designed for in-depth brain tumor analysis.
+It intelligently processes multi-parametric MRI scans (including T1, T1c, T2, and FLAIR sequences) alongside optional patient metadata to deliver:

+#### Tumor Diagnosis:

+Accurate diagnosis across 12 brain tumor categories according to WHO-CNS5.

+#### Automated Reporting:

+Automatic generation of descriptive radiology reports.

-🔥🔥🔥 We have released our evaluation code and checkpoints for brain tumor diagnosis and radiology report generation.
-Welcome everyone to try it now!
+🔥🔥🔥 We are excited to share our evaluation code and pre-trained checkpoints for brain tumor diagnosis and radiology report generation.
+Explore BrainVLM’s capabilities now!

 ## Table of Contents
 [Installation](#Installation)